GavinWB/GavinWB.github.io/_pages/publications_in_category.md

 ## 📚 Patents

-- `Conference` A method and system for automatic solvingal- gebra word problems in elementary mathematics.
+- `Patent` A method and system for automatic solvingal- gebra word problems in elementary mathematics.
 Xinguo Yu, **Wenbin Gan**, and Mingshu Wang.
 China patent.
 No.201710541317.X, 2018.
-- `Conference` A method and system for automatic solving plane geometry proof problems.
+- `Patent` A method and system for automatic solving plane geometry proof problems.
 Xinguo Yu, **Wenbin Gan**, and Mingshu Wang.
 China patent.
 No.201710541369.7, 2018.